-Shoplifters might be a somewhat predictable choice, but Kore-eda simply cannot be overlooked when such a list of Japanese films is made.
-This is a great film for beginners because of its straightforward storytelling and emotional impact.
+Shoplifters might be a somewhat predictable choice, but Kore-eda can hardly be overlooked when making a «best Japanese movies»-list.
+Shoplifters is a great film for beginners because of its straightforward storytelling and emotional impact.
 It is heartwarming, gripping, entertaining, humorous and tragic all at once.

-Japanese drama has very strong roots.
-The focus is typically on the journey rather than the end goal, and happy endings are rarely to be found.
+Japanese drama films typically focus on the journey rather than the end goal, and happy endings are rarely to be found.
 Shoplifters is unique in the sense that nothing is sugarcoated.
 It invites you into the home of an outcast family living on the outskirts of Tokyo.
 In the back-alley of society, they make the best of the hand they are dealt in life.

 Shoplifters is both widespread and centered, heavy and light, grim and cheerful.
 It is a film full of contrast, the least of which are superficial and profound.
 The story is more transparent than most of Kore-eda’s films.
 This makes it a nice entryway for newcomers, while the topic at hand will make pretty much anyone consider the state of humanity in this day and age.

 If you want to know more, please check out my full review of Shoplifters

 Best Japanese Anime Film for Beginners: The Boy and the Beast (2015)